CWP Portfolio

 5. Ensemble

 This recording of Stars is a hybrid production.
-It consists of multiple layers of a string quartet, plus multiple MIDI libraries of strings.
+It consists of layered recordings of a string quartet, plus multiple MIDI libraries of strings.
+I created this piece in CW-422 (Advanced Production for Writers) with Nicole Kwan, and worked on a new mix during my Directed Study with Danny McIntyre.

 6. Artistic/Personal Project